jtlapp/fieldzoo/templates/README.md

-The code in this directory use the MIT license.
+The code in this directory uses the MIT license.